222.655.01 Nutrition and Life Stages

 - M W, 1:30 - 2:50pm

 Reviews stages of human development as a prism for understanding human nutrition.
-Discussions focus on various life stages, highlighting the biological, social and behavioral changes that influence the transitions in nutrition between life stages.
-Identifies key nutritional considerations for optimal human growth and development.
-Discusses early nutritional influences on health and well-being later in life.
+Lectures and discussion sections focus on life stages through a progression, highlighting the biological, social and behavioral influences on well-being in that life stage, as well as changes that influence the transitions in nutrition between life stages.
+Also, explicitly discusses social and political dimensions to health/disease differences within and between populations.

 - Learning Objectives: